 Start with some reconnaissance work.
 Perform online searches to find web design companies in your area and ask professional peers for references.
 Start making a list of websites you like, whether they are in your industry or not, and find out who built each of your favorite sites.

 Once you have a short list of possible web design agencies, take the following steps to ensure you choose the right partner for your project.

-- Check out some of the websites they’ve built.
+- Check out the prospective agencies' own website.
 Many web design firms will have a portfolio section on their website so you can easily see some examples of their work.
 Are the websites they've developed professional-looking and easy to use?
 Do their featured clients seem comparable to you in terms of size?
 Do the sites seem similar in scope?
 Do the sites have functionality you'll require for your own site?

-- Call them to talk about your project and set up a meeting.
-Pay attention to how they handle the call—are they accessible and friendly?
+- Make an initial call to talk about your project and set up a meeting.
+Pay attention to how they handle this introductory call—are they accessible and friendly?
 Do they ask questions about your company and the details of the project, or do they immediately launch into a hard sell?
-This is a company you will be working with for months, so chemistry is important.
+This is a company you should evaluate as a long-term agency partner, so chemistry is important.
 While the person who answers the phone might not be the one you end up dealing with the most (or at all) once you have signed on as a client, that person still reflects the overall personality of the company, so be sure it feels like a good fit.